PulgaLuca/PulgaLuca/README.md

 ---

 ## 📁 Projects
+- BCG Hackathon  (10/2024):
+  - Design and creation of the platform “S.A.F.E.”.
+It combines cutting-edge data analytics, high-performance computing, and hyperlocal sensor networks to deliver real-time, AI-driven forecasting for natural disaster risk and severity.

 - **Hackathon START HACK 23** (03/2023):
   - Developed an app that raises awareness among employees about their "ecological footprint" in a playful way and helps them to record and improve it.